Things I Don't Pay Extra for on Royal Caribbean Cruises To Save Money

 Royal Caribbean isn’t done releasing Oasis-Class ships.

-Utopia will be its first Oasis-Class ship to use Liquified Natural Gas (LNG), the cleanest fossil fuel to power ships today.
+The ship operates on a hybrid model, leveraging Liquified Natural Gas (LNG), the cleanest fossil fuel to power ships today.

 Use of LNG can reduce carbon emissions by 30%, sulfur emissions by 100%, and nitrogen oxide emissions by 85%.

-Much like Allure of the Seas, Utopia of the Seas will begin by offering 3 and 4-night cruises from Port Canaveral, Florida, to Perfect Day at CocoCay and Nassau, Bahamas.
+Utopia of the Seas is different in that it sails 3 and 4-night cruises only. from Port Canaveral, Florida, to Perfect Day at CocoCay and Nassau, Bahamas.

 Royal Caribbean's Oasis Class ships by age